Daniel-Wittgenstein/inkutils/readme.md

 Will print: "seven, eight, nine, 10, 11"

-## roman(number)

-Prints the number as a Roman numeral.

-~ roman(7694)

-Will print "MMMMMMMDCXCIV".

-Note 1: Only integer numbers between 1 and 9999 will be printed as Roman numerals.
-All other numbers are just printed in standard numerals.

-Note 2: There have been different ways to write Roman numbers throughout history.
-This function prints the number 8 as VIII, not as IIX, the number 80 as LXXX, not as XXC, etc.

-Note 3: You cannot assign the Roman number to a variable, you can only print it.

-## pronouns
+### pronouns
-There are also functions and variables that can be used to set and print a character's pronouns.
+There are some functions and variables that can be used to set and print a character's pronouns.

-You can set pronouns for up to 6 virtual characters using the "init_character" functions:
+You can set pronouns for up to 6 virtual characters using the **init_character** function:

 ~ init_character(1, "he") //the first character has he/him pronouns